River Dart: Navigation

 Upstream, the Dart is navigable to seagoing vessels as far as the weir in Totnes.
 The river almost dries out for 2 mi below Totnes at spring tide low water, but vessels drawing up to 3 foot can proceed to Totnes from one and a half hours after low water.
 Above the weir, the river is navigable only to small craft such as kayaks and canoes.

 Several companies operate trips on the river, including Dart Pleasure Craft Limited, who also trade as River Link and operate the passenger ferry between Dartmouth and Kingswear.
-These include cruises from Dartmouth to Totnes, which can be combined with journeys on the Paignton and Dartmouth Steam Railway and an open top bus between Totnes and Paignton to create a circular trip.
+These include cruises from Dartmouth to Totnes, which can be combined with journeys on the Paignton and Dartmouth Steam Railway and an open-top bus between the towns of Totnes and Paignton to create a circular trip.

 The harbour and port are both leisure boating locations, and several marinas and boat yards are located on the river.
 The Port of Dartmouth Royal Regatta takes place annually over three days at the end of August.